newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey’s-clean-energy-program-–-school-and-small-business-energy-efficiency-stimulus-program.md

 * Certified by the State as women or minority-owned that are independently owned and operated
 * Have no more than 100 full-time employees
-* Have annual gross revenues that does not exceed $12 million
+* Have annual gross revenues that does not exceed $12M

 > ### Benefit
 >